Seth Low: Later life

-In the Bensonhurst neighborhood of Brooklyn there is also a playground named after Low.
+Legacy

+A school in the Bensonhurst neighborhood of Brooklyn is named Seth Low Intermediate School 96.
+A playground on the next block was known for many years as Seth Low Playground to locals, before the name was officially given in 1987.

 In Seth Low Pierrepont State Park Reserve, named after Low's nephew, there is a street named after Low called Seth Low Mountain Road.

-Intermediate School 96 in Bensonhurst, Brooklyn is known as Seth Low Intermediate School 96.

 In the Brownsville section of Brooklyn, New York, there is a NYCHA public housing development named Seth Low Houses.
 It consists of four 17 and 18 story buildings.